qrobin/react-boilerplate/README.md

 ### 1. Actions
 Check the `src/utils/redux.js` file.
 You'll find there a small utility that creates action constants for you.
 Just ignore that file, it just works.

  There are two actions subdivisions in our app — **sync** and **async**.

+ #

+ **Async actions**

-So, in `src/constants/asyncActions.js` you can find an `'EXAMPLE'` action type.
+ Inside `src/constants/asyncActions.js` you can find an `'USERS_GET'` action type.
 Since it is an asynchronous action, it is automatically divided into 3 action types:
- `'EXAMPLE_REQUEST', 'EXAMPLE_SUCCESS', 'EXAMPLE_FAILURE'`.
-The best way to manage that is to use `'EXAMPLE_REQUEST'` as a saga pointer, where you can make all your async actions, and depending on result of that actions you can call `'EXAMPLE_SUCCESS'` or `'EXAMPLE_FAILURE'` action, which is used as a reducer pointer to put data into your redux store.
+ `'USERS_GET_REQUEST', 'USERS_GET_SUCCESS', 'USERS_GET_FAILURE'`.
+The best way to manage that is to use `'USERS_GET_REQUEST'` as a saga pointer, where you can make all your async actions, and depending on result you can call `'USERS_GET_SUCCESS'` or `'USERS_GET_FAILURE'` action, which are used as a reducer pointer to put data into your redux store.

- So if you need to create new async action, follow these steps:
- 1. Create an action type [ACTION] in `src/constants/asyncActions.js`
- 2. Create a saga in `src/sagas/[ACTION].js`, check the syntax in example saga.
-Use '[ACTION]_REQUEST' string as a pointer in saga's export.
-Inside saga make a http request, get youd data, modify it and `put()` into redux store with `'[ACTION]_SUCCESS'` type, or handle error with `'[ACTION]_FAILURE'` type.Don't forget to add your saga into `src/sagas/index.js`.
- 3. Create a reducer in `src/reducers/[ACTION].js`.
-The main idea here is to put into store an untouched payload.
-All the logic, that modifies your data, should be in your saga.
-Don't forget to add your reducer into `src/reducers/index.js`.
- 4. Dispatch an action with type `'[ACTION]_REQUEST'` in your component on some click event or wherever you need it to be dispatched.

-Use *async* action to make http requests and other asynchronous operations, and *sync* actions to handle another actions.
+ Use *async* action to make http requests and other asynchronous operations

+#

+ **Sync actions**

+These action type you can create in `src/constants/syncActions.js`.
+It stays as it is created. by default there is a `'LOADING'` action type that is switching while data is fetching from the server.
+Depending on that state we can show or hide spinner (or loading message).

+---